MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-landing-zone-content.md

 In the baseline architecture, egress traffic to the internet wasn't restricted.

 That design has changed in this architecture.
 All traffic leaving the spoke virtual network is expected to be routed through the peered hub network, via an egress firewall.
-This is achieved with a route attached to the spoke network that directs all traffic (0.0.0.0/0) to the hub's Azure Firewall.
+This is achieved with a route attached to all the possible subnets in the spoke network that directs all traffic for IPs not found in the local virtual network (0.0.0.0/0) to the hub's Azure Firewall.

 The workload team must identify, document, and communicate all necessary outbound traffic flows for your infrastructure and workload operations.
 The platform team allows the required traffic, while all uncommunicated egress traffic will likely be denied.

+Controlling egress traffic is more than just making sure expected traffic is allowed, but its also about making sure _only_ expected traffic is allowed; so while uncommunicated egress will likely be denied by default, it would be in the workload's best security interest to validate that is happening.

 > [!TIP]
 >